elheloum/TEI2JSON/README.md

 ## Installation

 To use this script, you need python3.
-You also needs to install requirements.txt :
+You also need to install requirements.txt :

 ```bash
 pip install -r requirements.txt